 - nominated electricity trading undertaking means the electricity trading undertaking that sells electricity to a consumer who does not personally select electricity trading undertaking.
-The nominated electricity trading undertaking is appointed by the electricity network undertaking. - balance controller means a party who, through an agreement with the system management authority, has undertaken the financial responsibility for input into the electricity system of as much electricity as is taken out at the consumer's outtake point. - electricity trading undertaking (electricity supplier under the Electricity Act (1997:857)) means the undertaking from which a consumer buys their electricity. - electricity network undertaking (network concessionaire under the Electricity Act) means the undertaking that pursuant to a network concession connects and transmits electricity for the consumer. - consumer means a natural person to whom electricity is sold for purposes that mainly fall outside business operations. - network concession means a licence to run, use and maintain electrical cables in the area where the consumer's installation is located. - system management authority means the authority, Affärsverket svenska kraftnät (hereafter Svenska Kraftnät), which has the overall responsibility to ensure that the generation and consumption of electricity in Sweden is in balance. - outtake point under the Electricity Act means the point at which a consumer, who has a contract with an electricity network undertaking, takes out electricity for consumption. - 1.4 The electricity trading undertaking is, under the Personal Data Act (1998:204), the controller for the personal data processed in accordance with this clause.
+The nominated electricity trading undertaking is appointed by the electricity network undertaking. - balance controller means a party who, through an agreement with the system management authority, has undertaken the financial responsibility for input into the electricity system of as much electricity as is taken out at the consumer's outtake point. - electricity trading undertaking (electricity supplier under the Electricity Act (1997:857)) means the undertaking from which a consumer buys their electricity. - electricity network undertaking (network concessionaire under the Electricity Act) means the undertaking that pursuant to a network concession connects and transmits electricity for the consumer. - consumer means a natural person to whom electricity is sold for purposes that mainly fall outside business operations. - network concession means a licence to run, use and maintain electrical cables in the area where the consumer's installation is located. - system management authority means the authority, Affärsverket svenska kraftnät (hereafter Svenska kraftnät), which has the overall responsibility to ensure that the generation and consumption of electricity in Sweden is in balance. - outtake point under the Electricity Act means the point at which a consumer, who has a contract with an electricity network undertaking, takes out electricity for consumption. - 1.4 repealed by decision 10 October 2018.